Real gases and Van der waals equation of state

 all gases behave like ideal gases.

-An equation of state taking account the volume occupied by the molecules and the attractive forces between them.
+An equation of state taking account the volume occupied by the

 (P+a/v2 )(v-b) = RT

-where a and b are van der Waals constants.
+where a and b are van der

 The equation is cubic in volume and in general there

-will be three values of v for given
+will be threeย values of v forย givenย

 values of T and P.